MicrosoftDocs/dynamics-365-customer-engagement/ce/Universal-Resource_scheduling/extending-urs-step-by-step.md

 1. Scroll to the Schedule Types section and select None in the left list
 1. Locate the Schedule Assistant Filter Layout field, click the button to the right to open the editor
 1. Update the Value field with the Schedule Assistant Filter Layout code above and click Save As
-1. Enter "Language Schedule Assistant Filter Layout" in the Name field and click Save
+1. Enter "Language Schedule Assistant Filter Layout" in the Name field and click Save.
+This creates a new configuration record and links this Schedule Board to the record.
 1. At the bottom of the dialog, click Apply

 The board will reload.
 We need to change the Retrieve Constraints Query before we can use the Schedule Assistant with our new Language constraints.